-Gross financial margin was slightly lower than the previous year, dropping to 1.42%.
-The Prime Lending Rate remained unchanged in 2021 after several rate reductions were made in 2020 in response to the global pandemic.
-Gross operating expenses further declined to 1.21%, while other revenue increased slightly to 0.50%.
-Comprehensive income increased to 0.49%, due in part to a substantial decrease in the provisions for impaired loans.
+Gross financial margin was slightly higher than the previous year, increasing to 1.5%.
+Gross operating expenses further declined to 1.2%, while other revenue decreased slightly to 0.5%.
+Comprehensive income remained flat at 0.5%.
+The Prime Lending Rate increased steadily throughout 2022 to combat inflation and may influence profitability in the year ahead.